YairHalberstadt/Blog/_posts/2018-07-30-Implementing-Malloc-A-Thought-Experiment.md

 If we get back to our original start point, and we haven't found any contiguous length of free memory large enough to store 1000 bytes, we throw an OutOfMemoryException.

-Freeing memory involves running through the list till the correct block is found, and readjusting the listaccordingly.
+Freeing memory involves running through the list till the correct block is found, and readjusting the list accordingly.

 So if 100 bytes are freed at location 2000, our list turns into